Black-striped pipefish: General information

 Syngnathus abaster, common name the black-striped pipefish, is a close relative of the seahorse.
 It is usually found in the Mediterranean Sea, living in relatively shallow waters around seaweed and sea grass, and is also found in brackish waters.
 Pipefish are true fish.
 Their long, narrow bodies have an external skeleton made of bony plates, and their mouths are very small and pipe-shaped.
 They swim using a side to side wiggling motion that is similar to the movement of a snake or by undulation of their dorsal fin.
 The pipefish's diet is mainly small crustaceans, fish fry, and zooplankton.
 The roles males and females take on in reproduction are similar to those of male and female seahorses.
 The males carry the fertilized eggs in specialized pouches on their bodies.
 The eggs mature in this pouch, and the young are expelled through a longitudinal slit in the front of the pouch.

 Distribution

 The black-striped pipefish is found in coastal waters and in the lower reaches of rivers in the Caspian, Black and Mediterranean Sea basins, along the European Atlantic coast from Gibraltar north to the southern part of the Bay of Biscay; in the Danube reaching west to the frontier between Romania and Hungary, as well as in the Dnieper up to Kyiv.
 It was introduced into reservoirs of the middle and lower Volga with mysids brought from the Don estuary, where it is now expanding its range and has been recorded to the south of Moscow.

+The pipefish has significantly expanded its range within the Volga River basin.
+It is now a common and often abundant species in the coastal fish communities of the Lower Volga reservoirs, the unregulated section of the river, and the Volga Delta.
+Genetic studies suggest that the Volga pipefish populations are closely related to those from the Black Sea basin, indicating a dispersal route from the Azov-Black Sea region.